GlintonLiao/Key-Board/README.md

 # [Key: Board]

-A programmers' keyboard dedicated to code editing on mobile devices
+A programmers' keyboard dedicated to code editing on mobile devices.

 ## Feature